-Lathering up your locks with shampoo and following (maybe) with conditioner is the most basic haircare step, but it can still be tricky to work out how often to wash your hair to keep it in optimal condition.
+Lathering up your locks with shampoo and following up with conditioner are the most basic haircare steps, but it can still be tricky to work out how often to wash your hair to keep it in optimal condition.

 For most people, leaving your hair unwashed for too long makes it limp and greasy.
 Shampoo too often though, and you can end up with frizzy, dry strands.
 So, where’s the happy medium?